Qantas Pathfinders History

 None of this could be possible without …

-At our AGM in April we welcomed new Pathfinders President, Qantas A330 Captain Craig Lambert.
-His appointment is especially touching as his daughter Natalija is a former RIDBC student and Craig’s family has first hand experience of the wonderful services provided by RIDBC.
+At our AGM in April 2018 we welcomed new Qantas Pathfinders President, Qantas A330 Captain Craig Lambert.
+His appointment is especially touching as his daughter Natalija is a former Nextsense student and Craig’s family has first hand experience of the wonderful services provided by Nextsense.
 We’d like to thank former President Louise Flitcroft Paisley for her superb leadership over the last 14 years.
-Under her stewardship, this year Pathfinders surpassed the amazing milestone of $8 million raised since it began in 1967.
+Under her stewardship, this year Qantas Pathfinders surpassed the amazing milestone of $8 million raised since it began in 1967.
 It’s noteworthy that some of our executive committee have been involved for over 45 years and we’re extremely grateful for their contribution.

-For the last 33 years, we have been so fortunate to have the wonderful support of our RIDBC Committees Co-ordinator, Kaye Bailey.
+For the last 33 years, we have been so fortunate to have the wonderful support of the former RIDBC Committees Co-ordinator, Kaye Bailey.
 Kaye has sweet-talked celebrities, arranged amazing donations from corporate and private sponsors and provided endless support to make every event the best it could.
-Kaye retires from RIDBC in August 2019 … we wish her the best and we’re sure Kaye will still be on hand to volunteer her time and participate in our future events.
+Kaye retired from RIDBC in August 2019 … we wish her the best and we’re sure Kaye will still be on hand to volunteer her time and participate in our future events.